-The principal question being - can ‘chatbot’ and ‘ Intelligent Virtual Assistant ' be used interchangeably?
-Or does their scope, complexity, and capabilities vary?
+The principal question is - can ‘chatbot’ and ‘ Intelligent Virtual Assistant ' be used interchangeably?
+Or do their scope, complexity, and capabilities vary?

 Simply put, Intelligent Virtual Assistants (IVA) are evolved chatbot solutions to serve the needs of a modern-day enterprise customer.
 Chatbots are simple rule-based systems that can only handle simple, routine FAQs.
 On the other hand, IVAs are advanced AI solutions – equipped with Natural Language Understanding (NLU).
 NLU helps them understand and retain context for smoother conversations while carrying out a wide variety of tasks to fulfill a user’s requirements.